Mechanical stress induced by the polymerisation of an active gel near a surface: Model

 where $\chi$ is a phenomenological gel bulk modulus.
 This expression does not directly include visco-elastic relaxation.
-Therefore the modulus $\chi$ should be considered as a phenomenological parameter that allows to continuous extrapolate between the fully compressible ($\chi=0$) and incompressible ($\chi\rightarrow\infty$) cases.
+Therefore the modulus $\chi$ should be considered as a phenomenological parameter that allows to continuously extrapolate between the fully compressible ($\chi=0$) and incompressible ($\chi\rightarrow\infty$) cases.
+For instance, both the compressibility $\chi$ and the target density $\rho^*$ would be influenced by the presence of a uniforme density of contractile units (molecular motors) that tend to increase the actin density.